VerifyTests/DiffEngine/docs/mdsource/diff-tool.custom.source.md

 # Custom Diff Tool

-A custom tool can be added by calling `DiffTools.AddCustomTool`
+A custom tool can be added by calling `DiffTools.AddTool`

 snippet: AddCustomTool